better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ```
 ref: refs/namespaces/B/refs/rad/id
 ```
-Tooling ensures that the certifier can only certify if the certifying identity is present locally and is logically valid for the certifier to use for certifying.
+The certifier can only certify  if the certifying identity is present locally and is logically valid for the certifier to use for certifying.
 The symref ensures that the certifying identity can be updated in one place, and stays up-to-date at all use sites without maintenance.

 The `rad/self` branch identifies `$PEER_ID`, i.e. the `rad/id` branch of the
 corresponding identity namespace.
 For example, if the identity of `$PEER_ID` is